Candy, Vitamin or Painkiller: Which One Is Your Product?

 Candy That Generates $1.5 Million a Day

-For example, the mobile game Clash of Clans, generated $1.5 million in revenue every day in 2015.
-I don’t think anyone would call Clash of Clans a ‘painkiller'.
-It’s pleasurable and fun.
+I'd argue that most video games are candy.
+But the mobile game Clash of Clans generated $1.5 million in revenue every day in 2015.
+Nobody would call that a painkiller.
+It's pleasurable and fun.

-That’s our first clue.
+That's our first clue.
 Sometimes you can build a successful product by giving people pleasure.
-It doesn’t always have to be a painkiller.

 Candy is not always bad.
 Especially if you're the one selling the really good stuff.